 LISTENING TO YOUR BODY

 Although it’s essential to keep moving during the winter, it’s also important not to overdo it.
-When snow shoveling or participating in activities you are not used to, be sure to use moderation.
+Use moderation when snow shoveling or participating in activities you are not used to.
 Go slowly, take frequent rest, and allow for recovery time.
 Don’t push through: pay attention to your body.
 Feelings of heaviness or fullness, pain, aches, or swelling are all signs to watch for when changing your activity level beyond your comfort level.
-Discuss with your healthcare provider if you experience symptoms that last more than a day or two.
+Discuss with your healthcare provider if you experience symptoms lasting over a day or two.

 COMFORT AND PROTECTION

 Remember to dress for safety and warmth if you are lucky enough to get outdoors.
 Extreme cold, much like excessive heat, can worsen lymphedema symptoms.
 Clothes should never be restrictive or tight, which could worsen lymphedema.
 Layering clothing is an excellent way to provide adequate warmth without being too restrictive.
 Also, be sure to wear appropriate footwear to get around safely.
 A fall in icy conditions can be hazardous for an affected limb.